DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 ### Default settings

-If you don't fill in the Store Settings, Super Link will default to the following:
+If you don't fill in the Store Settings, Link de Pagamento will default to the following:

 * The option of sending e-mail to the shopper will be turned on;
 * The option to accept international cards will be on;